lowQuant/lowQuant/README.md

-I'm a descretionary active fund manager in my profession, but a systematic trader in passion.
+I'm a discretionary active fund manager in profession, but a systematic trader in passion.

 I develop automated trading systems and keep track of my research ideas on Github.